Skip to main content

 Your wedding is a special day.
 One of the most special days in your life, in fact.
 When it comes to weddings, many people want to make it a big event.
 They will spare no expense to have the day they’ve always dreamed of.
 Unfortunately, vendors and businesses that cater to weddings know this.
 That’s why they charge an arm and leg for their services.

-According to the Better Business Bureau, the average cost of a wedding in the United States is now $30,717.
-The average cost of a wedding venue alone is $11,046.
-Wedding photographers charge an average of $2,135.
-Food and beverages can cost more than $10,000 by themselves.
+The average cost of a wedding in the United States is now $32,000.
+The average cost of a wedding venue alone is $12,200.
+Wedding photographers charge an average of $2,900.
+Catering can cost around $12,000 for a wedding with 150 guests.

-Despite these exorbitant costs, everyone seems willing to spend major money on their wedding.
-“It’s a once in a lifetime event,” they say to themselves as they sign another invoice.
+Despite these exorbitant costs, everyone seems willing to spend a lot of money on their wedding.
+“It’s a once-in-a-lifetime event,” they say to themselves as they sign another invoice.
 Many couples take on heaps of debt to have their dream wedding.
 This is a huge mistake.
 It will leave newlyweds in serious financial straits just as they begin their life together.

 The truth is that you don’t need to spend a lot of money to have a fun and memorable wedding.
 Keep it simple.
 Or at least scale back your expectations.
 You have a whole lifetime to make amazing memories, so don’t dig yourself into a financial hole just to experience one extra special day.
 Your wallet (and future) will thank you.